Introducing the 9 A Cappella Groups of Binghamton University

 Genre: Songs you grew up with

-Fun Fact: The group will celebrate their 25th anniversary in spring 2018!
+Fun Fact: The group celebrated its 25th anniversary in spring 2018!

 Rhythm Method’s setlist is constantly evolving, with music from the ‘80s, ‘90s and 2000s!
 Their performances are always a blast to watch, filled with fierce choreography and powerhouse soloists.
 Though, I’ll admit, I may be a bit biased, seeing as I myself am a proud member of RM!
 The group has recorded a total of eight albums, which are available on both Spotify and iTunes.

-Updates: For Vibes updates, be sure to check them out on Facebook!
+Updates: For Vibes updates, be sure to check them out on Instagram!

 Pictured above with President Harvey Stenger at the Senior Brunch